nikita-nikita-nikita/webpack-config/README.md

 -`npm i start` serve in development mode

-probably in your console command that include `:` like `npm i start:dev` will throw an error, you just need to use `npm i "start:dev"` instead
+probably in your console command that include `:` like `npm i start:dev` will throw an error

+you just need to use `npm i "start:dev"` instead